getnikola/plugins/v7/publication_list/README.md

   publication is generated.
 If empty, no bibtex file will be created for each publication.
 The default is `bibtex`.

+* `:detail_page_dir:` indicates the directory where the details pages of the publications are stored.
+If empty, no details page will be created.
+The default is `papers`.

 * `:highlight_author:` indicates the author to highlight.
 Usually this is the owner of the website.